catskull/MusicMenuDisplay.spoon/README.md

 ## Usage
 In your Hammerspoon config, load this Spoon: `hs.loadSpoon("MusicMenuDisplay")`

-Then start the plugin: `spoon.MusicMenuDisplay:start()`
+To start the plugin with spotify: `spoon.MusicMenuDisplay:start("spotify")` To start the plugin with Apple Music/iTunes: `spoon.MusicMenuDisplay:start("apple")`

 `spoon.MusicMenuDisplay:start()` takes an optional parameter, a number of seconds it should refresh at.
 Be default, it is 5.
 Increase or decrease as you see fit.
+To start the plugin with Apple Music and refresh every 10 seconds: `spoon.MusicMenuDisplay:start("apple", 10)`

 You can click the menubar item to pause/play the track.